edwinksl/ZotPlus.github.io/better-bibtex/cayw.md

 Dave Smith has gracefully written [instructions](http://davepwsmith.github.io/academic-scrivener-howto/) on how to set up Scrivener 2.0 and Marked 2 for OSX to use the CAYW picker, including ready-to-run apps

+### Linux

+Emma Reisz has gracefully written [instructions and scripts](https://emmareisz.github.io/zotpicknix/) for setting up CAYW on Linux.

 ## DIY

 BBT now exposes (if you have HTTP export on in the preferences) an URL at http://localhost:23119/better-bibtex/cayw.
 The url accepts